aksharaganapathi/passlock/README.md

 UTDCS Cybersecurity Research Project

-This group composes of Akshara Ganapathi, Giko Njendu, Jan de La Cruz and Yifan.
+This group composes of Akshara Ganapathi, Giko Njendu, Jan de La Cruz and Yifan Ma.

 The project is comprised of three main elements: a password generator, a password strength tester, and a password storage service.